GoogleCloudPlatform/apigee-samples/oauth-client-credentials-with-scope/docs/cloudshell-tutorial.md

 gcloud auth login
 ```

-Navigate to the 'oauth-client-credentials-with-scope' drirectory in the Cloud shell.
+Navigate to the 'oauth-client-credentials-with-scope' directory in the Cloud shell.

 ```sh
 cd oauth-client-credentials-with-scope